hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 it is to heroically explain away.
 My goal is get more traction on incommensurability than afforded by the sweaty palms of a Nagelian -->
 <!-- mystic. -->
-But on reflection it's clear that, even from a functionalist view, merely invoking a gestalt is not enough to explain the special properties of what it is like to have experience.
+But on reflection, it's clear that even from a functionalist view, merely invoking a gestalt is not enough to explain the special properties of what it is like to have experience.